scaldings/python-de-obfuscator/README.md

 ## Future:
 Well, unlike the Java obfuscator, I see some pontential in this one.
 Might actually work on it later.
+I might also add more characters, since some are just not added, the program might throw an error.